hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 Evolution of the corporate network.
 ( from beginning to end, with the butterfly project inbetween )
-- beginning: jack introduction, optimisation more, continuous engineering engagement.
+- beginning: J. introduction, optimisation more, continuous engineering engagement.
-- Wunderman Melbourne.
+- W. Melbourne.
-- end: less optimisation, Wunderman merging.
+- end: less optimisation, W. merging.

 Observing Propagations
 - Not much really found